pypa/packaging.python.org/source/discussions/single-source-version.rst

 source code.

-To ensure that version numbers do not get out of sync, it may be sufficient to add an automated test case that ensure ``package.__version__`` and ``importlib.metadata.version("package")`` report the same value.
+To ensure that version numbers do not get out of sync, it may be sufficient to add an automated test case that ensures ``package.__version__`` and ``importlib.metadata.version("package")`` report the same value.

-Alternatively, a project's chosen build system mar offer a way to define a single source of truth for the version number.
+Alternatively, a project's chosen build system may offer a way to define a single source of truth for the version number.

 In general, the options are: